Baonks81/baonks81.github.io/about.md

 ### What I do
 - I worked on ports grate/msm8916 kernel to other distros
-- I played BDM game, and I'm DURA guild master
+- I played Night Crows gameonline, and I'm GANDARD guild master
 - I've researching around like Neo, whom could find Morpheus out on matrix
 - I read some documents on internet, even postmarketOS, GNU/Linux mainline kernel documents